Pitbull Myths

 situations, some involving strangers.

-the test.
+Any signs of unprovoked aggression or panic in these situations result in failure of the test.
 The achievement of Pit Bulls in this study disproves that they are inherently

 aggressive to people.
 (Please visit ATTS.org)